-Oscar favourites, a selection of the best new world cinema and a 20th anniversary screening of Shadowlands are among the highlights of this year’s Borderlines Film Festival.
+Featuring Oscar favourites, the best new world cinema and a 20th anniversary screening of Shadowlands.

 From 1 to 17 March, 39 venues in Herefordshire, Shropshire and the Welsh borders are playing host to the UK’s largest rural film festival.
 Now in its second decade, this year’s Borderlines Film Festival presents its biggest ever programme, with 90 individual films and events and 200 screenings occurring across a 2,000 square mile area.